totalnoMartina/moon-child-yoga/README.md

 ## Navigation Bar

-Navigation bar which navigates to "Home", "Book Here", "Gallery - About" with one click is  placed in the middle of the page, under the logo.
+Navigation bar which navigates to "Home", "Book Here", "Gallery - About" with one click, is  placed in the middle of the page, under the logo.
 The links to social networks like Facebook and Instagram, and a middle button to navigate to top of page when you scroll too far down to get back on top with a single click.
-Available on all three pages.
+"Back to top" button available on all pages.

 ![Navigation Bar](readme-images/homepage-navigation.png?raw=true)